Integrating food policies that reduce greenhouse gas emissions and increase resilience

 - Reduce food loss and waste by 50% from a 2015 baseline.

-- Within two years of endorsing this declaration, work with residents, businesses, public institutions, and other organisations to develop a joint strategy for implementing these measures and achieving these goals inclusively and equitably, and incorporating this strategy into Climate Action Plans.
+- Within two years of endorsing this accelerator, work with residents, businesses, public institutions, and other organisations to develop a joint strategy for implementing these measures and achieving these goals inclusively and equitably, and incorporating this strategy into Climate Action Plans.

 Each city developed an action plan, including baseline figures and environmental, health, social and economic co-benefits where available, which will be regularly updated.
-Read the city action plans learn more about the Good Food Cities Declaration.
+Read the city action plans learn more about the Good Food Cities Accelerator.